Yury Luzhkov: Early life

-Yury Mikhaylovich Luzhkov was born on 21 September 1936 in Moscow.
+Yury Mikhailovich Luzhkov was born on 21 September 1936 in Moscow.
 His father, Mikhail Andreyevich Luzhkov, moved to Moscow from a small village in Tver Oblast in the 1930s.

 Mayoral career

 In April 1990, the new chairman of the Moscow City Council, Gavriil Popov, on the recommendation of Boris Yeltsin, nominated Luzhkov for the post of chairman of the Mosgorispolkom.

-Following the August coup Luzhkov was appointed on August 24, 1991, without leaving the post of vice-mayor of Moscow, one of three deputy heads of the Committee on the Operational Management of the Soviet economy, which was created to replace the Cabinet of Ministers, which had supported the coup, and became the last government of the Soviet Union.
+Following the August coup Luzhkov was appointed on 24 August 1991, without leaving the post of vice-mayor of Moscow, one of three deputy heads of the Committee on the Operational Management of the Soviet economy, which was created to replace the Cabinet of Ministers, which had supported the coup, and became the last government of the Soviet Union.
 He was responsible for questions related to the agro-industrial complex, trade, foreign economic relations and the social sphere.
-2 months later it became known that Luzhkov left the committee due to employment as vice mayor.
+Two months later it became known that Luzhkov left the committee due to employment as vice mayor.